GRC Engineering

 Access Control Evidence

 Access control evidence is the highest-volume evidence category for most compliance programs.
-SOC 2 CC6.1, ISO 27001 A.9.2, and HIPAA 164.312(d) all require evidence of access control effectiveness.
+SOC 2 CC6.1, ISO/IEC 27001:2022 A.5.15-A.5.18, and HIPAA 45 CFR 164.308(a)(4) (Information Access Management) all require evidence of access control effectiveness.
 The API-driven approach replaces quarterly access review spreadsheets with continuous access monitoring.

 Okta’s API provides endpoints for user lifecycle events (provisioning, deprovisioning, role changes), MFA enrollment status, and application assignment records.
 Azure AD’s Graph API provides equivalent data for Microsoft environments.
 The collection pipeline pulls this data on a daily or real-time schedule, compares current access against the approved access baseline, and flags discrepancies for compliance review.